annasimps979-jpg/annasimps979-jpg.github.io/Enemies/Example-Enemies/README.md

 # Example Enemies

-There are 100 example enemies in this folder, plus Antagonists of all tiers.
-All of them were generated using the Enemy Creation rules.
-Use them as you like.
+This folder contains 100 example enemies organized into 2 groups of 5 per tier.
+Each group has a theme that relates to a portion of example lore that ties them together, and all of them were built with the [Enemy Creation](../Enemies/Enemy-Creation) tools.

-Enemies by Tier:
+## Enemies by Tier
 * [Tier 1](Tier-1-Enemies)
 * [Tier 2](Tier-2-Enemies)
 * [Tier 3](Tier-3-Enemies)